We’ve got your step-by-step guide on how to screen data for indications of fake followers and an explanation about why they're a problem.

 Below are images from Social Blade of an influencer with a steady growth rate and an account that bought followers.

 |This is an example of a healthy growth rate on an Instagram account.
 The steady line implies no suspicious jumps in follower growth.|

 |This is a screenshot from the fake Instagram account created by MediaKix (for experimental purposes).
 As you can see, it shows alarming spikes in growth, especially the jump from 30k to 41k.|

 Here's More Platforms You Can Use to Detect Fake Followers

-If you’re checking for fake followers manually, you might also want to put your potential influencers in these platforms to double check your observations.
+If you’re checking for fake followers manually, you might also want to check out social media accounts in these platforms to double check your observations.